 Michael Jackson and His Influences on Contemporary Art

 As an addition to all the barriers he overturned during his lifetime, the American Pop singer has become one of the most depicted cultural figures in visual art by an extraordinary array of leading contemporary painters, which logically reflected strongly on his influence.

 This phenomenon’s initial roots can roughly be traced all the way to the year of 1982, when Andy Warhol first used the musician’s image in a print.
-Of course, Jackson was already a cultural icon by that point and his name rang out all over the world, but Warhol instigated a wave of visual artists incorporating depictions of the King of Pop into their artworks.
+Of course, Jackson was already a cultural icon by that point and his name rang out all over the world, but Warhol instigated a wave of visual artists incorporating depictions of Jackson into their artworks.

 In order to better understand this aspect of the magic American singer had, Michael Jackson: On the Wall will bring together the works of over 40 artists, drawn from both public and private collections around the world.

 Michael Jackson: On the Wall will also include new artworks that were made specially for the upcoming event at the National Portrait Gallery.